brendanmurty/dotfiles/readme.md

 # Brendan Murty's dotfiles

-User configuration files for Ubuntu 17.04 and Windows 10.
+My configuration files for use in a Windows 10 development environment.

 ## Contents